CarpenterJoseph/typescript-playground/README.md

 # typescript-playground

-Simple node project that only has typescipt configured.
+Simple node project that only has typescript configured.

-yarn to initalize project.
+`yarn` to initialize project\
+`yarn dev` to run project